Wesmania/vish/README.md

 ### Leader key

-By default, vish uses an "\e\'" escape sequence as a leader key.
+By default, vish uses an `\e'` escape sequence as a leader key.
 TODO: make it configurable.
 I suggest binding the sequence in your terminal to any key you don't otherwise use (like pause, or some numeric keyboard key).
 My keyboard has a very handy superfluous key next to 'z' which I use as a leader.

 ### Registers